 Fingerprints of the Gods is a fantastic source of ancient architecture, ancestors, and civilizations.
 The author clearly shows how ancient civilizations were obsessed with time cycles in this book.
 That is reflected in their texts and stories and their architecture.

 Graham Hancock is considered an expert on this.
 This book has nothing to do with sound healing or anything like that.
 He doesn’t even mention a tuning for music that also reflects these numbers.
 He says if we measure the base perimeter of the Great Pyramids of Giza and multiply it by 43,200, we get the Earth’s equatorial circumference.

 You can say that all this is a coincidence, but there are too many coincidences in one place here.
 This can’t be a coincidence.
-He also says that it was covered in 144,000 casing stones when the Great Pyramid was complete before it started deteriorating.
+He also says it was covered in 144,000 casing stones when the Great Pyramid was completed before it started deteriorating.
 How how can this be a coincidence?
 It’s simply not possible.

 Author: Graham Hancock